 She has never laughed at that.

-So I’m going back to the message I learned as a child.
+So I’m going back to the truth of the lesson I learned as a child.

 I am what I eat.